seppeV2/IPCase2/README.md

 after depot: do whatever you want.

-at wpf: we unload without taking the containr off, no need to calculate additional 12 min.
+at wpf: we unload without taking the container off, no need to calculate additional 12 min.

 if you can go direct, don't think about depot in the distance matrix!